palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 | 0x6d |  0xa711 |      -1 |                                     0x7b2276657...3334227d (216 bytes) |
 | 0x6d |  0xb2cf |      -1 |                                     0x7b2276657...3930227d (380 bytes) |

-The single ``key`` reflects that these values are all part of the same sequence of values.
-The column IDs are ``VAR_LONG`` encoded; ``0x00`` maps to zero, and the associated value decodes to a ``SequenceAndBound``, in this example ``{"sequence":13007,"bound":5013007}``.
-This means that the value at the column associated with sequence ``13007`` (which encodes to ``b2cf``) is the currently agreed value; the value in column ``a711`` is not current.

-The main reason for this scheme is that while the validity bound itself changes frequently (approximately every ``ADVANCEMENT_QUANTUM`` timestamps, which is 5,000,000 at time of writing), the value itself changes much less often.
-For example, with transactions2, in the absence of rollbacks, the value is expected to change just once in the service's lifetime, keeping track of the point where reading from transactions2 should begin.
-To further support this scheme, the coordination service recognises identity transformations from the current value, and doesn't write a new value in these cases.
+The sequence IDs are encoded as a ``STRING``.
+The column IDs are ``VAR_LONG`` encoded.

-We have not implemented cleanup of the coordination service at this time, as we don't expect the number of values in a coordination sequence to be large.
-Furthermore, we don't ever range scan this table.
+A consequence of this in Cassandra KVS is that all entries for a single coordination sequence will be stored in the same replication group.
+However, this is expected to be acceptable as we don't range scan this table, and the number of values to be written is small.

 #### Determining Transaction Schema Versions